Close Menu

 One of the most significant narratives of The Boys Season 4 is the personal struggles each character carries with them.
 It’s less in-house fighting with the group — though it’s there — and more the fact that life continues even as they try to save the world.
 People still get sick and fall back on addictions, and the past will always be there to catch up with characters in the least opportune moments.
 How the characters deal with these issues is where the show gets its emotional heft.

 Unfortunately, not every individual storyline is as interesting as the last, and, as is always the case, the series is at its best when all the characters interact.
 Frenchie and Kimiko are endlessly engaging characters, and Fukuhara and Capone imbue them with charisma and chemistry.
 Their scenes together are full of humor and shocking sweetness, kindred spirits, and chosen family.
-But their side plots aren’t as actively gripping, primarily as they rely on newly introduced characters.
+But their side plots aren’t as actively gripping, primarily because they rely on newly introduced characters.

-Though they fare better than Starlight, who continues to be one of the weaker elements of the series.
-It’s a shame since so much of the show hinges on the belief that she is the type of Supe that the rest should aspire to be like.
+Though they fare better than Starlight, who continues to be one of the weaker elements of the series, it’s a shame since so much of the show hinges on the belief that she is the type of Supe that the rest should aspire to be like.
 But while some shows understand how to highlight goodness without dullness, The Boys can’t quite manage it.
 It’s helped a little by introducing a layer of human complexity to her character when someone from her past appears, but compared to other characters, it all is too surface-level.

-Hughie continues to have some of the strong side plots, though that’s mainly due to him being our defacto protagonist and, arguably, a more human character.
-His vulnerabilities are relatable, and Quaid continues to inject Hughie with the right amount of hapless, infectious charisma.
 We watch him tirelessly try to help those around him, from his father to Starlight and Butcher.
 A-Train (Jessie T. Usher) is another character whose inner turmoil continues to produce profound moments in the series, getting some of his most exciting moments in Season 4.

 The Boys Season 4

-But the background fighting between sides makes for some grating moments.
-There’s a new character whose voice of said alt-right group is abrasive and obnoxious to the point of being intolerable to watch.
-The show doesn’t need to be apolitical.
-But it would be a better series if it learned how to introduce these divides and current news-inspired moments with tact so as not to solely be stripped from the headlines sequence.
+But it would be a better series if it learned how to introduce these divides and current news-inspired moments with tact so as not to be solely stripped from the headlines sequence.
 Instead, it gets loud and tired and doesn’t offer much to say about the MAGA-inspired groups it’s drawing from, using the imagery simply for the sake of easy drama.

 The Boys Season 4 is always at its best when it relies on the ensemble dynamic.
 With some of the most grotesque moments of the series so far, which will undoubtedly have some on high alert as we wait for the following hyper-violent sequence, the series continues to lean into the bold moments fans love so much.
 There are still the requisite frustrations that come with the series, from forced character drama to unsubtle allegories.
 Still, it doesn’t change the fact that it’s tireless entertainment — with an emphasis on the “tired.”